StacyCash/blog-posts/general/2021/right-tools-right-job/right-tools-right-job.md

 Sometimes I change tools, other times not.
 Some tools I use in dark mode, others in light because I find the contrast with dark mode to be a little hard to see in some tools.
 There is no hard and fast rule that I stick to.

 I'm saying this because everyone has their own idea of what the best tools are, and some people will really try to convince you that you have to change.

 Either through positive pressure, trying to convince you just how much better your life will be if you change.
-Sometimes though shame tactics.
+Sometimes through shame tactics.
 That you are not a real developer if you don't use a particular tool.
 That you are an idiot if in 2021 you buy a new bike and it's not electric.

 But any 'right' tool is only right for the person using it.
 Someone else may really have other needs, or find something else a better fit.
 It's all personal.